tcotten-scrypted/autonomous-virtual-beings/code/fl/docs/design.md

-Minimal Transformer with RoPE – Implementation and Documentation
+Fluctlight Transformer – Implementation and Documentation

-1. Minimal Transformer Implementation (PyTorch Lightning)
+1. A Minimal Transformer Implementation w/ RoPE (PyTorch Lightning)

 Below is a complete PyTorch Lightning implementation of a minimal Transformer model with Rotary Positional Embedding (RoPE).
 This model uses a vocabulary of 256 (extended ASCII), embedding size 4, two Transformer encoder layers, and two attention heads (each head of dimension 2).
 It includes token embedding, causal self-attention (with RoPE applied to Q & K), a feed-forward network (4 → 8 → 4), residual connections, and layer normalization.
 The LightningModule handles training and validation steps (using cross-entropy loss).